Shelka4444/Election_Analysis/README.md

 ## Project Overview

-The following tasks were completed to collect the results of an election audit for a recent election.
+The following election audit was created to collect and analyze the results of a Colorado election.

   1. Calculate the total number of votes cast.
   2. Get a complete list of candidates who recieved votes.